Schwinger boson theory of ordered magnets: Cancellation of single-spinon poles

-For more general diagrams that include renormalized external/internal vertex functions and propagators of the spinon and the fluctuation fields, we can also construct counter diagrams that cancel the {\it renormalized} single-spinon poles.
-To be more specific, the renormalized magnetic susceptibility is generally represented by the diagram shown in Fig.~\ref{fig:counter} (a).
-Once again, we can extend the previous derivation to demonstrate that the counter diagram of the renormalized bubble is obtained by adding the renormalized tail shown in Fig.~\ref{fig:counter}~(b).
-We note that the renormalized tail includes a renormalized propagator of the fluctuation fields, shown in Fig.~\ref{fig:counter}~(c), and the renormalized bubble.
-It is important to note that the the demonstration of the cancellation is independent of the specific form of the external and the internal vertex functions.
+For more general diagrams contributing to the magnetic susceptibility that include renormalized external/internal vertex functions and propagators of the spinon and the fluctuation fields, we can also construct counter diagrams that cancel the {\it renormalized} single-spinon poles.
+The renormalized magnetic susceptibility is generally represented by the diagram shown in Fig.~\ref{fig:counter} (a).
+Once again, we can extend the previous derivation to demonstrate that the counter diagram of the renormalized bubble is obtained by adding the renormalized tail shown in Fig.~\ref{fig:counter}~(b) and (c).
+The demonstration is formally the same as the one given above in absence of vertex or self-energy renormalizations.
+The basic difference is the inclusion of the renormalization to the single-spinon Green's function for both non-condensed and condensed spinons, which leads to different quasi-particle energy and residues in comparison with the non-interacting case [see Eq.~(\ref{green_n}) and Eq.~(\ref{green_c})].
+By extending the previous discussion of the SP bubble diagram, we obtain a pole in the renormalized bubble diagram (Fig.~\ref{fig:counter} (a)), whose residue is formally given by Eq.~(\ref{residueSP}) after incorporating the single-spinon renormalizations.
+Note that the demonstration of the cancellation is independent of the specific form of the external and the internal vertex functions.
+The crucial point is that the propagator of the fluctuation field must also be renormalized, as shown in Fig.~\ref{fig:counter}~(c).